Last modified on 01 Oct 2021.

 - In

-👉 In the case you store images in a different folder, let’s say /src/images/accounts/
+👉 In the case you store images in a different folder, let’s say /src/images/accounts/, you have to indicate it in /data/AccountItems.json:

 [